This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 Marie Ann Thielemann (Marie Ann Phelan), N-723683 (October 4, 1919 – September 25, 1991)

 Marie A. Thielemann was born in Wilmington, Delaware, the daughter of William (who worked for the Pennsylvania Railroad) and Anna Thielemann.
 Her grandparents had immigrated from Germany.
 Thielemann graduated from nursing school at St. Francis Hospital in Wilmington and joined the U.S. Army on August 18, 1942.
-She was initially stationed at Fort DuPont (along with her friend Dorothy E. Mowray and very likely Mary M. Wood) prior to joining the 32nd Station Hospital.
+She was initially stationed at Fort DuPont (along with her friend Dorothy E. Mowray and very likely Mary M. Wood).
+She then served at Fort Dix, New Jersey, prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.

-2nd Lieutenant Thielemann appeared on the December 31, 1943 roster was the assignment of Head Nurse, Surgical Ward.
+2nd Lieutenant Thielemann appeared on the December 31, 1943 roster with the assignment of Head Nurse, Surgical Ward.
 She was listed as a general duty nurse on the May 1, 1944 roster.
 2nd Lieutenant Thielemann was transferred to the 64th General Hospital in Livorno in June 1944.
 Dorothy E. Mowbray referred to her as Tilly in an article published in the Wilmington Morning News (Wilmington, Delaware) on November 23, 1944.
 Mowbray reminisced: “I often want to be with them, still living in cold stone buildings or in tents, and hearing Tilly wise-crack about the healthfulness of fresh air, even when half the tent blew down.”
 (Thielemann’s daughter confirmed that her father called her mother Tilly.)
-By December 1945, she was back home on terminal leave, and left active duty on February 17, 1946.
+She returned home on terminal leave in November 1945 and technically left the U.S. Army effective February 17, 1946.

 Madeline E. Travis, N-723621 (probably September 22, 1908 – August 23 or 24, 1990)

-2nd Lieutenant Travis appeared on the December 31, 1943 roster was the title of Ward Nurse, Medical Section.
+2nd Lieutenant Travis served at Pine Camp, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey, on December 29, 1942.
+She appeared on the December 31, 1943 roster was the title of Ward Nurse, Medical Section.
 She was listed as a general duty nurse on the May 1, 1944 roster.

 Based on that information, the most likely match was the Madeline E. Travis born in Worcester, New York, the daughter of George and Mary Travis.
 A November 9, 1950 article (“Schenevus Notes”) in The Oneonta Star (Oneonta, New York) stated “Miss Madeline Travis, New York, is visiting her mother, Mrs. George Travis.”
 A February 22, 1957 newspaper article in The North Adams Transcript (North Adams, Massachusetts) mentioned a Madeline E. Travis from Oneonta, New York.
 Schenevus, Worcester, and Oneonta are all in Otsego County, New York, making it likely but not confirmed that all three are the same individual.